ExpressVPN Review: Quick Expert Summary

 ExpressVPN Plans & Pricing

-ExpressVPN is one of the more expensive VPN services on the market.
+ExpressVPN is one of the more expensive VPN services on the market — but you can use our special discount to get it for cheaper.
 It has a subscription-based model with a 1-month, 6-month, and 12-month plan (that comes with an additional 3 months free).
 The 12-month plan provides the best value, but it’s more expensive than other competitor’s 12-month plans, like CyberGhost VPN.
 All ExpressVPN plans give you access to the same features.

 ExpressVPN allows up to 5 simultaneous connections with 1 subscription, which is about the average for a top VPN.
 But this number of connections is still fewer than CyberGhost (7 connections) and IPVanish (allows unlimited connections).